 - Calculate the velocity of the falling ball by dividing the distance it fell by the time it took.
 In the example: Velocity = 0.3 m ÷ 6 s = 0.05 m/s

-Calculate viscosity of liquid from the data you have collected:
+Calculate the viscosity of the liquid from the data you have collected:

 - Viscosity = (2 x (ball density – liquid density) x g x a^2) ÷ (9 x v), where g = acceleration due to gravity = 9.8 m/s^2, a = radius of ball bearing, and v = velocity of ball bearing through liquid.